Jack runs into the Waldorf lobby and straight to me.

 “You bring them here.
 We will protect them.
 The Franciscans will supervise the outreach and the running of the shelters.
 I need to know that none of our kids will be put in harm’s way.
 I will personally call Police Superintendent Codd to make sure there is a police presence to guarantee safety for them.
 This will start tonight.”

-Reverend Butts responds for the Baptists, “We will organize our youth choir to be on our streets in Harlem to find at risk youth, to provide shelter there.”
+Reverend Butts responds for the Baptists, “We will organize our youth choir to be on our streets in Harlem to find at risk youth and to provide shelter.”

 “Let’s go tell the kids,” I order.

 The adults go to the phones to coordinate the support we need.
 The whole band, including the Jacettes and of course Max, walk downstairs to the youth meeting room.
 A big cheer goes up when we walk in.
 The kids surrounded us, wanting to touch our hands or hug us.
 We are truly False Gods.

 “Please sit down.
 We have a big project for all of us to start tonight.
 We’ll answer a few questions before telling you what’s going to happen.”

 “Why did they keep us here all day?
 Did something bad happen?”

 “You were part of a spiritual event that the priests are trying to understand.
 Did any of you see the spirit on the crucifix before the tears came from Jesus’ eyes?”
 I ask.